 Hanging Ten for Pieces of Eight

-An Adventure Surfing on the Cheap in Cornwall, England
+Adventures Surfing in Cornwall, England

 Pirates may be the most convenient scapegoat, but the truth is I marooned myself in Penzance.
 In fact, I reached the Penwith Peninsula by train, not aboard a tall ship.
 Besides, the loud, bass-heavy music streaming out of the Admiral Benbow told me I probably wouldn’t fit in with the buccaneer set anyway.
 Yes, my compass pointed back out to sea, but the treasure I sought had little monetary value.